-- The characteristics of the engagement defining its scope, including the terms of the engagement and the characteristics of the underlying subject matter and the criteria. - The expected timing and the nature of the communications required. - The results of the engagement acceptance activities and, where applicable, whether knowledge gained on other engagements performed by the lead assurance practitioner for the appropriate party(ies) is relevant.35 - The engagement process. - The assurance practitioner's understanding of the appropriate party(ies) and their environment, including the risks that the subject matter information may be materially misstated. - Identification of intended users and their information needs, and consideration of materiality and the components of engagement risk. - The extent to which the risk of fraud is relevant to the engagement. - The nature, timing and extent of resources necessary to perform the engagement, such as personnel and expertise requirements, including the nature and extent of experts' involvement. - The impact of the internal audit function on the engagement.
+- The characteristics of the engagement defining its scope, including the terms of the engagement and the characteristics of the underlying subject matter and the criteria. - The expected timing and the nature of the auditor's communications required. - The results of the auditor's engagement acceptance activities and, where applicable, whether knowledge gained on other engagements performed by the lead assurance practitioner for the appropriate party(ies) is relevant of the audit35 and, where applicable, whether knowledge gained on other engagements performed by the lead auditor is relevant. - The audit engagement process. - The assurance practitioner's understanding of the entity appropriate party(ies) and ite-their environment, including the risks that the subject matter information may be materially misstated. - Identification of intended users and their information needs, and consideration of materiality and the components of assurance engagement risk. - The extent to which the risk of fraud is relevant to the engagement. - The nature, timing and extent of resources necessary to perform the engagement, such as Personnel and expertise requirements, including the nature and extent of experts' involvement - The effect-impact of the internal audit function on the engagement.

-The requirements for audit and review plans specified in this Chapter build upon the principles set out in ASAE 3000.36
+The requirements for audit and review plans specified in this Chapter build upon the principles set out in ASAE $3000.^{36}$